Nevenall/sufficient-reason/System/Paradox (working).md

   d6       | Several scenes       |
   d8       |                   |
   d10      |                   |
-  d12      | permenant         | A permenant weird
+  d12      | permanent         | A permanent weird
   d12, d4  |                   | Quiet d4
   d12, d6  |                   | Quiet d6
   d12, d8  |                   | Quiet d8
   d12, d10 |                   |
   d12, d12 |                   |
-  more     | permenant         | The mage is lost in a forever quiet.
-Some suspect this is how maurauders are born.
+  more     | permanent         | The mage is lost in a forever quiet.
+Some suspect this is how marauders are born.

   Table: Paradox Backlash

 ### Weirds

   A weird is a complication that marks someone as a mage and, at the least, makes it more difficult to pass as an ordinary mortal.
 Some weirds are trivial, like souring milk or beer, and fade quickly.
-Other weirds can permenantly twist a mage into premature decrepitude.
+Other weirds can permanently twist a mage into premature decrepitude.

   ?
     need to figure out the weirds scale.
 What is the duration, what is the degree of hindrance.